binaria010/BayesianStatistics/MetropolisHastingsAlg.md

 \rho(x, y) = \frac{g(y)}{g(x)}.
 $$

-This particular form of the alogrithm is called the Random Walk Metropolis Hastings.
+This particular form of the alogrithm is called the Random Walk Metropolis Hastings or simply the Metropolis Algorithm, see <a href="https://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm"> here </a> for the intuition and derivation.